University of the Pacific Scholarships (2025–2026)

 How competitive are these scholarships?

 Very.
-The Powell cohort is small (roughly ~10 awards/year historically).
-Strong academics are necessary, but leadership, service, and the interview carry real weight.
+The Powell cohort is small (usually ~10 awards/year).
+Strong academics are necessary, but leadership, service, and the finalist interview carry substantial weight.

 Can flagship awards stack with automatic merit?